History & Mission

 - Maintaining two historically and architecturally significant buildings: the Glos Mansion and the Churchville Schoolhouse.

-The Glos MansionThe Elmhurst History Museum is located in a beloved Elmhurst Landmark known as the Glos Mansion that was built in 1893 for the first president, Henry Glos and his wife Lucy.
+The Glos MansionThe Elmhurst History Museum is located in the significant historic Elmhurst landmark known as the Glos Mansion that was built in 1893 for the first president, Henry Glos and his wife Lucy.
 To find out more about the history of the Glos Family and the Mansion, visit our History Highlights section.

 In addition to the Elmhurst History Museum, the Museum staff also manages the historic Churchville Schoolhouse, a restored circa 1850 one-room schoolhouse located just north of Grand Avenue on Church Road in Bensenville.
 The Churchville Schoolhouse is listed in the National Register of Historic Places, and was reopened for public use in 2010 after an extensive restoration process.
 An authentic living history experience for school-age children, led by an old-fashioned school marm from the early 1900s, is now available by reservation.
 Group tours are available and occasional public programs and events for both families and adults are planned for the Churchville Schoolhouse.